 8. Extend the Power of Finder With Services

 The Services menu in macOS is probably its most underused feature.
 The sole purpose of this menu is to give you more options for the tasks you perform regularly by borrowing features from other apps.

 For example, you can select text from a website in Safari and send an email using the selected text.
 You can access Services item via the app menu or with a right-click.
 If you don’t use Services to its full potential, then try these utilities.

 Markdown Service Tools is a collection of macOS Services that lets you do more with Markdown text.
 It includes utilities to clean up smart punctuation, convert HTML to Markdown, indent or outdent text, a feature to automatically grab links from clipboard, and more.

 SearchLink is a system service that lets you search multiple sources and automatically generate links for text.
 If you write on your Mac, this tool will save you time compared to manually pasting links into your writing app.

 Finder Is a Great File Manager on Mac

 Newcomers to Finder might find it tough to utilize the manager effectively because many features are out of sight.
 You’ll find lots of tweaks hidden behind menus and keyboard shortcuts.
 And to go deeper, these third-party apps integrate directly with Finder for tons of extra features.

-If Finder doesn’t suit your workflow out of the box, you can customize it according to your needs.
+If Finder doesn’t suit your workflow out of the box, you should get to grips with all of the Finder shortcuts .
+You can also customize it according to your needs.
 Check out our tips on how to use Finder more efficiently